Museum of Modern Art (Kuwait)

 The Museum of Modern Art is an art museum in Kuwait City, Kuwait.
 It hosts a collection of modern Arab and international art.
+In 2026, works by Portuguese artists Miguel Rodrigues and Manuel Correia were added to the museum's collection.
 The building has always served as an educational institution; it was built in 1939 to house the Madrasa Al Sharqiya, or Eastern School in which generations of prominent Kuwaitis studied, including the former Emir, Sabah Al Ahmad.